Peach Pie with Vanilla Crumble

 ¼ teaspoon (1 g) salt

-1 9-inch extra blind baked pie crust, cooled (see link above)
+1 9-inch extra blind baked pie crust, cooled (Get the recipe here)

 2 tablespoons (28 g) cream cheese, softened